kfjahnke/envutil/README.md

 # Interpolation Options

-## --itp ITP

-This is an integer value determining the interpolation method.
-There are currently two modes of interpolation:
+envutil will use 'twining' with automatic settings as it's default interpolation method.
+You can explicitly disable twining by passing --twine 1 - this results in 'straight' b-spline interpolation directly from the source image data:

-    1 - use b-spline interpolation directly on the source image(s).
+    use b-spline interpolation directly on the source image(s).
 This is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most still image renditions.
 This is the default, with a spline degree of 1, a.k.a. bilinear interpolation.
 Other spline degrees can be chosen by passing --degree D, where D is the degree of the spline.
 Per default, splines with degree > 1 are 'prefiltered'.
 You may pass --prefilter D to apply a prefilter for a different degree than the one used for evaluation.
 This can be used e.g. to blur the output (use a smaller value for the prefilter degree than for the spline degree).
 Note that b-splines may 'overshoot', unless you omit the prefilter.
 This depends on the signal - if it's sufficiently band-limited (nothing above half Nyquist frequency), the spline won't overshoot.
 Using a degree-2 b-spline without prefilter (--degree 2 --prefilter 0) introduces only slight blur and won't overshoot - it's often a good compromise and also avoids the star-shaped artifacts typical of degree-1 b-splines when the signal is magnified a lot.

+If you don't pass --twine, or pass a value other than one, envutil uses twining to avoid aliasing and star-shaped artifacts of bilinear interpolation:

-    -2 - use 'twining' - this is a method which first super-samples and then combines several pixels to one output pixel ('binning').
+    use 'twining' - this is a method which first super-samples and then combines several pixels to one output pixel ('binning').
 This is my own invention.
 It's quite fast and produces good quality output.
     This method should see community review to compare it with other methods.
-If you only pass --itp -2 and not --twine, envutil will set up twining parameters calculated to fit well with the transformation at hand, and that's also done for image sequence output, where the parameters have to adapt to the changing geometry.
-        The 'twining' interpolator is 'grafted' onto the 'substrate' interpolator - that is the b-spline from the source image, which you parameterize just as for --itp 1.
-So if you pass --degree 3, the 'substrate' of the twining operator will be a cubic b-spline, rather than a degree-1 b-spline (a.k.a bilinear interpolation).
+The 'twining' interpolator is 'grafted' onto the 'substrate' interpolator - that is the b-spline from the source image.
+So if you pass --degree 3, the 'substrate' of the twining operator will be a cubic b-spline, rather than a degree-1 b-spline (a.k.a bilinear interpolation) which is the default.

 In general, producing visible output is often a two-step process.
 The first step is to provide some sort of 'ground truth' - an internal representation